ruslanashaari/libinput-gestures/README.md

 swipe up/down/left/right gestures, and your 2 or 3 finger pinch in/out gestures.
 Some touchpads can also support 4 finger gestures.

+In most cases, libinput-gestures will automatically determine your touchpad device.
+However, you can specify it in your configuration file if needed.
+If you have multiple touchpads you can also specify libinput-gestures to use all devices.
+See the notes in the default `libinput-gestures.conf` file about the `device` configuration command.

 If you have problems then follow the TROUBLESHOOTING steps below.

 ### STARTING AND STOPPING